 Nap with your baby: Catch up on some of your sleep during the day by napping at the same time that your baby does if you’re a stay at home mom.

-- Offer the breast more often during the day: Most babies *love* to breastfeed.
+Offer the breast more often during the day: Most babies *love* to breastfeed.
 When you’re awake, put your baby to the breast more often.
-That way they may take in more milk while you are also awake, which could minimize their night waking (no guarantees here…each baby is different).
+That way they may take in more milk while you are also awake, which could minimize their night waking (no guarantees here; each baby is different).
 Offering the breast more often during the day also helps stimulate your supply.
 If you’re a working mom, try to mimic this by pumping more often.
-In addition to your complete 20 to 30 minute, double pumping sessions with the electric pump, if you have a handheld pump, you may be able to sneak in some extra 5 minute pumping sessions here and there during the day.
+In addition to your complete 20 to 30 minute, double pumping sessions with the electric pump.
+If you have a handheld pump, you may be able to sneak in some extra five minute pumping sessions here and there during the day.

 Okay, but I’m still not getting enough sleep!